Dislocated shoulder

 Causes of a dislocated shoulder include:

-- Trauma not related to sports.
-A hard blow to the shoulder during a motor vehicle accident can cause dislocation.
+• Trauma not related to sports.
+A hard blow to the shoulder, such as during a motor vehicle accident, can cause dislocation.

-- Falls.
-Landing awkwardly after a fall, such as from a ladder or from tripping on a loose rug, can dislocate a shoulder.
+• Falls.
+Landing awkwardly after a fall, such as from a ladder or after tripping on a loose rug, can dislocate a shoulder.

 Risk factors